 Integrations Are Everywhere

 But more importantly, following the predicted 2017 UC trends, 8×8 offers the flexibility and customization these solutions need.
+8×8 support offers reliable customer service to help customers with any hiccups.
 And at the same time, 8×8 also opened up the borders, say to speak, for its Communications Cloud with intense API and scripting functions.

 At this point, a provider simply cannot launch a new product or solution without at least offering the most common integrations.
 We put together a big list of CRM and VoIP solutions that play together, and of course Salesforce is a yes for just about every single provider in existence.
 So we can probably expect every solution to hit the important integrations, at least.
 But the real bonus is when a provider empowers developers with access to their own API.

 So 8×8 went ahead and included a solid number of the usual and expected “out-of-the-box” integrations.
 Focusing on the already widely used solutions, 8×8 broke down their integration focus as follows:

 - Sales & Marketing: Salesforce, Microsoft Dynamics, NetSuite, Oracle Sales Cloud, Hubspot and ZOHO

 - Customer Service and Support: Zendeks, Freshdesk and ConnectWise